top of page

 • Routine and Ritual

 Visiting a business can be part of a routine.
 The predictability and comfort of this ritual provide a sense of stability in a busy life.
-Even if you did not visit a location regularly, the idea that is still there can create a sense of comfort and safety.
+Even if you did not visit a location regularly, the idea that it is still there can create a sense of comfort and safety.

 • Sensory Memories

-Smells, sights, tastes and sounds all create strong sensory memories.
+Smells, sights, tastes, and sounds all create strong sensory memories.
 These senses are closely linked to emotions and nostalgia.
 They might bring you back to a more carefree time in your mind.

 • Social Connections